 Sure, most of us have the Pinterest browser extension – but we shouldn’t need it to be able to share content from your blog.

 Bottom line: Make sure your content is easily shareable for your readers.

 3) Join Group Boards (in your niche, of course.)

-Just make sure you’re only joining group boards that are relevant to your niche.
+Just make sure you’re only joining quality group boards that are relevant to your niche.

-Group boards are SO very crucial if you want to use Pinterest to increase traffic to your blog dramatically.
-I have seen a massive difference with my own blog, after joining various group boards.
+Group boards are absolutely essential if you want to use Pinterest to increase traffic to your blog.

 4) Switch to a Business Account + Verify your Website.

 Converting to a business account is crucial because it allows you to do several things that regular accounts don’t have access to.